 This variety is only available in single-serve sticks.

-Ingredients – coconut cream powder (coconut cream, tapioca syrup, less than 2% of dipotasium phosphate), rice starch, MCT oil powder (MCT oil, tapioca maltodextrin).
+Ingredients: coconut cream powder (coconut cream, tapioca syrup, less than 2% of dipotassium phosphate, vegetable fiber), natural caramel flavoring, rice starch, coconut sugar, acacia fiber, mct oil powder (mct oil, tapioca maltodextrin). contains: tree nuts (coconut).

 Dairy-free powdered creamer may be a boon for travel and work, but I think it could also perform beautifully in recipes.
 I recommend giving it a try in oatmeal (or packets on the go!) in bread machine recipes, and anywhere that powdered milk may be called for.
-Just be sure that the light sweetness is still suitable.
+Just be sure the light sweetness is suitable to what your making.

 According to the Coconut Cloud website, you can also reconstitute their powdered creamer for a speedy coconut milk.
 You can mix 3 tablespoons of Coconut Cloud Dairy-Free Creamer with 8 ounces of water to produce 1 cup of light coconut milk.
 Increase the creamer amount to 1/4 cup for full-fat coconut milk.

 The Facts on Coconut Cloud Dairy-Free Powdered Creamer